 The world isn’t ending (at least not today)

-ending (at least not today)
+not ending (at least not today)

 and later i walk down the streets of this small town past the elementary school